 June 18, 2023 by Anuraj

 This post is about how to deploy an ASP.NET Core web application in Azure Virtual machines.
 This is part of series where we will be discussing about setting up web server, configuring custom domains, creating and installing SSL certificate in web server and finally configuring CI / CD pipelines to deploy our application to Azure VM from Azure DevOps.
-In this blog post we will be exploring about configuring custom domain for the virtual machine.
+In this blog post we will be exploring about deploying the ASP.NET Core application to Azure VM.

-We will be using Azure CLI to configure the custom domain.
+We will be using Azure CLI and Powershell for the deployment.

 - First we need to login to Azure account using Azure CLI.
 We can use the